mdn/wp-promote-mdn/README.txt

 = 2.0.0 =

-* New version written from scratch with improvements
+* New version written from scratch
+* Updated the codebase to WordPress standard
+* Clean up and optimized code
+* Shortcode added
+* Removed unused code

 = 1.8.0 =